 We can find the entire list of the stock market and their respective sizes over here.
 Us has the world’s two largest stock exchanges – The New York Stock Exchange which holds companies of about 30 trillion market cap in total and NASDAQ which is one third the size of NYSE.
 Japan comes after NYSE and NASDAQ with about 6.5 trillion USD in total capitalization of stocks and Shanghai and Hong Kong come later with 4 and 3 trillion each.
 Just by looking at the size of their stock markets, we can assume and take a decision on how big the companies are going to be.
 It gives us a general idea about what the size of the economy might be.

 India has two stock markets – National Stock Exchange and Bombay Stock Exchange which, each, has 2 trillion USD in capitalized stocks.
 Remember that just because there are 2 exchanges doesn’t mean we can add them to get the total number of companies that have IPO’ed.
-Most of the companies are common in BSE and NSE, and combinedly the community is called a share market.

 Also, event shares that are being traded privately are a part of the share market and once the market opens, the price reflects the non-OTC (Over The Counter) transactions that happened across the non-trading time.